 To maintain a healthy battery, it’s recommended to keep a battery’s charge percentage within the following ranges.

-Forcing batteries outside of these healthy ranges for too long and/or for too many times reduces the battery’s total number of cycles before dying (i.e. when the battery refuses to hold a charge).
+Forcing batteries outside these healthy ranges for too long and too many times reduces the battery’s total number of cycles before dying (i.e. when the battery refuses to hold a charge).

 Key Takeaway

-For lithium batteries: Try not to let your lithium batteries drop below 20% charge as this also reduces their life expectancy.
-But just as important, do not keep your batteries constantly charged above 80%, as this stresses the batteries and prematurely wears them out.
+Lithium batteries: Try not to let your lithium batteries drop below 20% charge as this also reduces their life expectancy.
+But just as important, do not constantly charge your batteries above 80%, as this stresses them and prematurely wears them out.

-A battery’s “state of charge” (SOC) is a measurement of how much charge is remaining in that battery when compared to it’s nominal capacity.
+A battery’s “state of charge” (SOC) measures how much charge remains in that battery when compared to its nominal capacity.
 It is essentially a battery’s % charge.

 Determining your phone or laptop battery’s SOC is easy.
-Simply look for the battery percentage displayed on your screen.
+Look for the battery percentage displayed on your screen.

-But for a standard 12v battery, determining it’s SOC is trickier since there is no convenient screen displaying the battery’s % charge.
+However, determining a standard 12V battery’s SOC is trickier since there is no convenient screen displaying the battery’s % charge.
 Luckily, finding out your battery’s SOC is still possible using one of two methods.

 The Budget Way

 Using a multimeter, you can determine the battery’s voltage.
-Simply set up the device to measure voltage and connect the device’s positive & negative receptors to the battery’s pos. & neg. posts.
+Set up the device to measure voltage and connect the device’s positive & negative receptors to the corresponding battery terminal posts.
 The multimeter will give an instantaneous readout of your battery’s voltage.

 Once you know the voltage, you can use a voltage-to-SOC chart to estimate your battery’s SOC.